hundalhh/SlaySpire/README.md

 # SlaySpire
-This repository currently contains two files:
+This repository currently contains three files:

 1) GauranteedDeath2.pdf  - A Latex generated file that shows that the Noxious Fumes Card will kill a monster with h health points in ceil((-3 + sqrt(8 * 100 + 9)) / 2) turns.
 2) NoxiousFumesCertainDeath.pdf - A copy of the same information formatted as a blog post.
 (Copied from artent.net - an old fashion insecure http blog.)